drunomics/nuxtjs-drupal-ce/README.md

 ## Form handler middleware

-The form handler middleware is used to process Drupal form submissions.

-There are cases where you may want to bypass this middleware for certain routes or disable it globally.
+The form handler middleware is used to process Drupal form submissions by forwarding form-POST requests to Drupal and rendering the response as usual.
+This option allows you to bypass this middleware for certain routes or to disable it globally.

 ### Route level